I took the photograph above at the Blue Pool in Bermagui on the New South Wales South Coast early on January 1, 2014.

 When it was suggested I retire early on medical grounds, I didn’t think there was any point quibbling.
 It wasn’t the way I had planned to go out but c’est la vie.

-Somewhere around home I have a copy of The Karwyn Chronicle, which a mate and I produced for Christmas 1980 for the 30 people (mainly Australians, five or six of them from Goondiwindi) who lived with us in a house in Trinity Rise in Tulse Hill in South London.
+Somewhere around home I have a copy of The Karwyn Chronicle, which a mate and I produced for Christmas 1980 for the 30 people, most of them Australians, and my future wife, who lived in a house in Trinity Rise in Tulse Hill in South London.
 We did a lot of typewriting, used letraset stencilling for headlines and shelled out for a bit of photocopying.
 I only tell you this because I think it might have been my first foray into self-publishing.
 I can only hope that a libel lawyer never finds my copy though because it was all quite scandalous.
 If one of those Australians abroad is now rich and famous, it was the other bloke who wrote the libellous stuff.
 OK?

 My brush with someone else’s fame